 -

-Create a Detailed Budget that includes personnel with different salary inflation dates and indirect costs.
 This hands-on class will build upon knowledge and skills practiced in the pre-requisite web courses.

 Please complete pre-requisite courses in this order prior to registration: